Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Language_Model/2019-08-12-Attentive_Language_Model.md

 ---

-This is a brief summary of paper, [Attentive Language Models, Salton et al.(2017)](https://www.aclweb.org/anthology/papers/I/I17/I17-1045/).
+This is a brief summary of paper, [Attentive Language Models.
+Salton et al. IJCNLP 2017](https://www.aclweb.org/anthology/papers/I/I17/I17-1045/).

 The reason I summarize the paper is to study attention mechanism and arrange the paper I read.